-Option Description
+Description

-Multi Core Support This field specifies whether the process has one or all cores enabled.
-The default value is set to the maximum number of cores.
+This field specifies whether the process has one or all cores enabled.
+The default value is set to maximum number of cores.

-All Cores - This option is enabled by default.
-1 2 3
+• All Cores- This option is enabled by default.

+• 1

+· 2

+• 3

-Intel SpeedStep This feature allows the system to dynamically adjust processor voltage and core frequency, decreasing average power consumption and heat production.
+This feature allows the system to dynamically adjust processor voltage and core frequency, decreasing average power consumption and heat production.

 Enable Intel SpeedStep

 This option is enabled by default.

-C-States Control This feature allows you to enable or disable the ability of the CPU to enter and exit low-power states.
+This feature allows you to enable or disable the CPU's ability to enter and exit low-power states.

 Enable C-state control

 This option is enabled by default.

-This feature allows the system to dynamically detect high usage of discrete graphics and adjust system parameters for higher performance during that time period.

-Enable Adaptive C-states for Discrete Graphics

-This option is enabled by default.

-Intel Turbo Boost Technology This option allows you to enable or disable the Intel TurboBoost mode of the processor.
+This option allows you to enable or disable the Intel TurboBoost mode of the processor.

 Enable Intel Turbo Boost Technology

 This option is enabled by default.

-Intel Hyper-Threading Technology This option allows you to enable or disable the HyperThreading in the processor.
+This option allows you to enable or disable the HyperThreading in the processor.

 Enable Intel Hyper-Threading Technology

 This option is enabled by default.